 Another advantage of this synthetic media is the extended holding capacity that this fuel filter offers.
 It can hold up to 28.0 grams of filtered contaminant.
 Just make sure that you change the oil filter when you go for your next oil refill.

 It works just as well with any kind of motor oil.
 It is not necessary for you to stick to Mobil ones.
 That’s an advantage on the go when you don’t have a choice of motor oil.

 The oil filter is further competent to withstand 615 PSI operating pressure.
 This is almost nine times the pressure than any other oil filter can withstand.

-It even has a silicone anti-drain back valve .
+It even has an oil filters with anti drain back valve .
 This removes the probability of internal leakage.
 You will suffer from fewer dry starts this way.

 Honestly, this is one of the few products where I can’t possibly see any flaws.
 It is great on all levels, and I have tried out quite a few of these.

 - Less possibility of internal leakage.

 - Fewer dry starts.